- What to Do if You are the Victim of Sexual Assault

 How to Get Help

 - Contact the Chicago Police Department (911), Campus Security (312.899.1230), or the Domestic Violence Hotlines (national: 800.799.7233; Chicago/local: 877.863.6338) to get information on campus and local resources as well as your legal options.
-Please see Reporting and Confidentially Disclosing Sexual Violence (page 116) which explains the duties of various SAIC employees with respect to confidentiality.
+Please see Difference between Confidentiality and Privacy which explains the duties of various SAIC employees with respect to confidentiality.

 - Identify your partner’s use and level of force so that you can assess the risk of physical danger to you and others before it occurs.